These women have accused Trump of sexual harassment

 Where it allegedly happened: Shreveport, Louisiana and later at Trump Tower

 What she said: The former Miss Utah claims Trump gave her a non-consensual embrace and kissed her on the lips during a rehearsal for the Miss USA Pageant.
-The beauty contestant was 21 years-old at the time and Taggart says that the behavior was repeated later during a meeting at Trump Tower.
-"If I had a boyfriend that I was meeting for lunch, that's the kind of kiss it would have been.
-It was a warm embrace and then a kiss.
-Just a quick, kind of a peck," she told NBC.
+The beauty contestant was 21 at the time, and Taggart says the behavior was repeated later during a meeting at Trump Tower.

+"I felt awkward, and I just remember in my mind going, 'what does he think this is,'" she told CNN's Burnett.
+"Like, I'm thinking he's married.
+This is awkward for me.
+He's much older.
+This is not at all what I came here for.
+So, to me, it was like I hope he knows that I'm here for business.
+I'm not here for anything other than business."

 What Trump said: "I don't even know who she is," Trump told NBC News.
 "She claims this took place in a public area.
 I never kissed her.
 I emphatically deny this ridiculous claim."

-Note: CORRECTION: This story has been updated to accurately reflect the year Crooks alleges the encounter with Trump took place.